liberland/docs/regulations/drafts/order-on-governance-2.md

    h) Basic internet access for limited office work

-3. The Minister shall ensure regular servicing of all Basic Settlement facilities according to good facilities management practices.
+3. The Minister shall ensure regular servicing of all Initial Settlement facilities according to good facilities management practices.
 There shall be no water outage longer than 6 hours, and no cleaning delay longer than 2 hours.

 #### Article 10: Liberland Marina Establishment